rich-iannone/DiagrammeR/README.md

 `@@` + *`[footnote number]`*

-Substitutions also also for values from indices of vectors to placed into the graph specification.
+Substitutions can also be used to insert values from vector indices into the graph specification.
 Simply use this format:

 `@@` + *`[footnote number]`* + `-` + *`[index number]`*